Ankit180898/notlify/README.md

-# notlify
+# Notlify

-A new Flutter project.
+A good looking note taking app that is made using flutter and supabase

 ## Getting Started